eonfluxor/flask/README.md

 To continue the chain, just call mix (or any of its aliases) again.
 You must call `react()` or `abort()` (or its aliases) in order to resolve the transaction (otherwise your Flask will fail to perform further mix transactions).

-> Using the high level API
+> Using the high-level API

 ```swift
  GetFlaskReactor(at:self)